HISTORY OF THE MITCHELL NAME:

 including 14 years in India.

-in 1844 then came to Otahuhu from Belfast, Ireland on the Fencible Ship “Ann” arriving in New Zealand on
+in 1844 then came to Otahuhu from Belfast, Ireland on the Fencible Ship Ann arriving in New Zealand on 16

-16 May 1848 and became a founding pioneer of the settlement of Otahuhu.
+May 1848.
+Henry became a founding pioneer of the settlement of Otahuhu in Auckland.

 Children of HENRY MITCHELL and MARY McMULLEN were:

-his son's residence in Otahuhu it was claimed he was the last of the Otahuhu
+son in Otahuhu.
+It was claimed he was the last of the Otahuhu Fencibles to have

-Fencibles to have lived there continuously.
-Mary died aged 52 years on 20 June
+lived there continuously.
+Mary died aged 52 years on 20 June 1865.
+They were

-by the ship "Ann" on May 1st, 1848, and who virtually founded the
+"Ann" on May 1st, 1848, and who virtually founded the present

-present prosperous settlement of Otahuhu.
-Sergeant Heath, of Howick, who came
+prosperous settlement of Otahuhu.
+Sergeant Heath, of Howick, who came to New Zealand by

 old colonists.
 The Otahuhu contingent, on its arrival at Otahuhu in 1849,